HwWobbe/Wip-Main/README.md

     - divergence of Eon & Eca boundaries makes the edge cases very interesting.
   - R.E. attributes for improved .f(ind) processing
     - Sales emphasis may need to preceed Branding
+      - Sales should drive Marketing.
+        - first Marketing activity should be proposed cohort defininitions
 - BdcTalks
   - W. + boss talks
     - in Waterloo?